MichaelMoravetz/MichaelMoravetz.github.io/_posts/2019-02-28-why_i_decided_to_learn_data_science.markdown

 naked eye.
 On top of that, the needs and uses for data science are countless.
 From a business's advertising investment, to an urban farming project, all the way down to making decisions on a personal level, as to how I should spend my time in any given day.
 Data science can be used to make decisions and predictions for almost anything in the world around us.
-It gives us a sense of power and the ability to be a positive influence on the world around us.
+It gives us a sense of power and the ability to be a positive influence on the world.

 I have a lot of interests in all sorts of things.
 Music, crafts, science and mechanics, the list goes on.
 I enjoy learning